Time to ignite the fire within you.

 ENTRY

-All spectators must have a paid ticket to enter (link and price TBD).
-The top 8 finalists, tournament staff, Aniwaza members, and judges do not need a ticket.
+The top 16 finalists, tournament staff, Aniwaza members, and judges do not need a ticket.
 If tickets sell out, then no more spectators will be allowed in.

 STREAM/RECORDING